faiq-bokhari/Valorantify/README.md

 # Valorantify
-Valorant statisting tracking application that has been acquired by THESPIKE.GG:
+Valorant statistic tracking application that has been acquired by THESPIKE.GG:

 https://www.thespike.gg/news/thespike-gg-acquire-valorantify/331